rismm/tp/docs/UserGuide.md

 10. `rev`: prints the parameters to print revenue
 11. `profit`: prints the parameters to print profit
 12. `transaction`: prints the parameters to buy or sell an item
-13. `clear`:prints the parameters to clear transactions
+13. `clear`: prints the parameters to clear transactions

 As shown above, a user can choose to input any of these 13 commands or else the user will return to the main console.
 >Note: If the input consists of many words, SuperTracker will only take in the first word.